top of page

 6. Tyre Pressure

-The tire pressure light looks like a fish bowl with an exclamation point in the center.
+The tyre pressure light looks like a fish bowl with an exclamation point in the center.
 This light commonly comes on during the winter months when the temperature drops and the air pressure decreases.
 If you are seeing this during the summer months, then it is very important that you get it checked out to make sure the air pressure of your tires is within the acceptable range.
-No matter what light comes on, you should schedule an appointment with Wrench in order to make sure your vehicle is safe to drive!
+No matter what light comes on, you should schedule an appointment with Mobile Motor in order to make sure your vehicle is safe to drive!

 bottom of page